desertedisland/blockexplorer/README.md

 # Mix Project Block Explorer

 Mix Block Explorer is a decentralised application (dApp) designed to show real time statistics for any Ethereum based blockchain.

+You can see a live version of this application at [http://block.yellowmelon.co/](http://block.yellowmelon.co/)

 The system has [Metamask](https://metamask.io/) integration meaning you can connect to any blockchain you have connected to in Metamask.
 Or you can simply specify a CORS enabled Ethereum node via domain name or IP address.